MicrosoftEdge/WebView2Feedback/specs/APIReview_UAString.md

 The User Agent (UA) is a client-side piece of information regarding the user's OS, application, and version.
 The browser/webcontrol sends the User Agent to the HTTP server.

 The User Agent property lets developers modify WebView2's User Agent.
-A key scenario is to allow end developers to get the current User Agent from the WebView and modify it based on an event, such as navigating to a specific website and setting the user agent to emulate a different browser version.
+A key scenario is to allow end developers to get the current User Agent from the WebView and modify it based on an event, such as navigating to a specific website and setting the User Agent to emulate a different browser version.

 # Examples

-The following code snippet demonstrates how the User Agent API can be used:
+The following code snippet demonstrates how the User Agent property can be used:

 ## Win32 C++